Skip to content ↓

 • Principles of Restorative Justice.
 As part of our behaviour policy, adults work with children to discuss the consequences of inappropriate behaviour choices and help them understand how they can make amends.
 In this way, children at Stepney Park develop the ability to resolve conflict effectively.

 • PSHEE.
 Many of our PSHEE units of work contribute to children's social development.
 For example, children discuss people who are important to them and their plans and ambitions for the future, encouraging them to consider how they will contribute to wider society.
-In addition, our weekly Discussion Times teach children how to disagree with others respectfully and seek mutual understanding.
 You can read more about our PSHEE curriculum here.

 • Computing.
 As our children are growing up in a digital world, our computing curriculum helps them to understand the importance of positive online behaviour, both to keep themselves and others safe and to show respect online, just as in real life.
 You can read more about our computing curriculum here.